The Rumour (album)

-The Rumour is the thirteenth studio album by Olivia Newton-John on 2 August 1988.
+The Rumour is the fourteenth studio album by Olivia Newton-John on 2 August 1988.
 The title track was written by Elton John and Bernie Taupin and features backing vocals and piano by John.
 The album featured the singles "The Rumour", "Can't We Talk It Over in Bed" (originally recorded by Grayson Hugh, whose version was released after Newton-John's) and the Australian-only promo-single "It's Always Australia for Me", which was released for the Australian Bicentenary in 1988.
 This was also her first album not produced by long-time producer John Farrar.